-- 7.4 The Board has the following responsibilities with regards to matters which affect or have an impact on the communities of both Boroughs: - (i) To provide strategic leadership in developing the vision for health and wellbeing in the Royal Borough of Kensington & Chelsea and the City of Westminster as well as mobilising, co-ordinating and ensuring health and social care decisions are based on clear evidence for improving outcomes. - (ii) To commit to the coordination and sharing of resources from its membership, and from others, to deliver agreed priorities and the Board's key issues. - (iii) To oversee the delivery of shared Health and Wellbeing Strategy (HWBS) priorities, ensuring that health and social care, as well as the wider determinants, can better address the need of the local population. - (iv) To drive the Place Based Partnership and hold it accountable for delivering the ambitions of the Health and Wellbeing Strategy by committing to the mobilisation, coordination and sharing resources from its membership - (v) To oversee the production and use of a programme of Joint Strategic Needs Assessments (JSNA) and ensure that the needs of the local population are properly assessed and captured.
+- 7.4 The Board has the following responsibilities: - (i) To provide strategic and organisational leadership in developing the vision for health and wellbeing in K&C and Westminster and mobilising, co-ordinating and ensuring health and social care decisions are based on clear evidence for improving outcomes. - (ii) To mobilise, coordinate and share resources from its membership, and from others, to deliver agreed priorities and the Board's key issues. - (iii) To oversee the delivery of shared Joint Health and Wellbeing Strategy (JHWS) priorities, ensuring that health and social care, as well as the wider determinants, can better address the need of the local population. - (iv) To oversee the production and use of a programme of Joint Strategic Needs Assessments (JSNA) by the local authorities and the Clinical Commissioning Groups, and ensure that the needs of the local population are properly assessed and captured.
 The JSNA should aim to map assets as well as needs for local areas and become embedded across the commissioning process of all systems.
-To also oversee the production and maintenance of the Pharmaceutical Needs Assessment (PNA). - (vi) To promote and encourage integrated working across areas impacting the wider determinants of health, including alignment between organisation and department plan and strategies to tackle health inequalities, including ensuring local peoples voices are heard and reflected. - (vii) To play an active role in the North West London Integrated Care Board and Integrated Care Partnership to ensure our local communities needs are being reflected, heard and addressed to support the successful delivery of the Place
+To also oversee the production and maintenance of the Pharmaceutical Needs Assessment (PNA). - (v) To ensure that all commissioners (the local authorities, the CCGs and the National Commissioning Board) meet their legal obligations by having regard to the JSNA and the Health and Wellbeing Strategies when commissioning and developing their commissioning plan.